lupswitch/ServerAvailabilityMonitor/README.md

 $ monitor report:config log
 ```

 Logger stores information about availability every hour for every server.
 If any check during a hour fails, the whole hour will be marked as failed.
+Log file is a very lite-weight!
+It needs only 5 bytes to store information about check results of 1 server per day.

 To see log you can use `log` command.
 It supports full and short form.

 **Full log form**

-In full form it shows checks result for given day, month, year and all time summary.
+In full form it shows check results for given day, month, year and all time summary.
 By default it shows log for current date.
 You can change it with `--day=`, `--month=` and `--year=` options.

 ```sh